montrealrobotics/diff3d/README.md

+# Diff3D

+Webpage for the Diff3D workshop at ICCV (forked from the `sniffle-workshop` theme)

 # sniffle-workshop

 `sniffle` is an easy-to-use [Jekyll](https://jekyllrb.com/) theme, developed primarily for hosting workshop webpages in the AI / ML communities. `sniffle` automates many of the mundane tasks needed for workshop webpages, including: